Create Your First API with Express.js

 Why this prompt works

-<p>This prompt is calibrated for beginners through several key elements: the request for explanations with simple analogies, using in-memory storage first before a real database (reducing initial complexity), and the list of common errors as prevention.</p><p>The complexity progression (in-memory array → SQLite → PostgreSQL if desired) is a proven pedagogical approach: exposing a beginner directly to a PostgreSQL database with connection, pool and migrations would be overwhelming.
-This gradation allows mastering each concept before introducing a new one.</p><p>The request for ready-to-use Postman/Thunder Client queries is a practical bonus that allows the beginner to test their API immediately without having to learn another tool from scratch at the same time.</p>
+<p>This prompt is calibrated for beginners thanks to several key elements: the request for explanations with simple analogies, using in-memory storage first before a real database (reducing initial complexity), and the preventive list of common errors.</p><p>The complexity progression (in-memory array, SQLite, PostgreSQL if desired) is a proven pedagogical approach: exposing a beginner directly to a PostgreSQL database with connection pooling and migrations would be overwhelming.
+This gradation allows mastering each concept before introducing a new one.</p><p>Requesting ready-to-use Postman/Thunder Client requests is a practical bonus that allows the beginner to test their API immediately without having to learn another tool from scratch at the same time.</p>

 Use Cases